 Keeping it real.
 Your honest travel reviews.
 The good, the bad AND the just plain boring!

-Ricardo Tjendrajaya, works in IT at Budget Direct Insurance.
-Here he shares his holiday snaps and some insights into visiting South Korea.
+A friend of Budget Direct Insurance, Ricardo Tjendrajaya, shares his holiday snaps and some insights into visiting South Korea.

 “I went to Korea in April.
 I flew into Seoul and took a Bullet train to Busan.
 Personally, it wouldn’t have been a country that I thought I’d want to visit but my sister and my mother persuaded me, so I had no choice lah!
 Here’s how I got on…